bmchtech/blog/content/post/multiply.md

     for (int i = 0; i < 4; i++) {
         // ... omitted

+        // result.output is guaranteed to have bits 31/32 = 0,
-        result.output |= (acc_shift_register & 3) << 31;
+        // so we can safely put whatever we want in them. result.output |= (acc_shift_register & 3) << 31;
         acc_shift_register >>= 2;
     }